New York City Musical and Theatrical Production Tax Credit

 • The applicant must agree (on Project Summary) to contribute to the New York State Council on the Arts Cultural Program Fund if ongoing revenues are more than two times ongoing production costs after receiving a tax credit.

-Applicants should review the Program Guidelines carefully and consult the Chart of Application Materials before submission of an application.
+Applicants should review the Program Guidelines carefully and consult the Chart of Application Materials and the List of Non-Qualified Costs before submission of an application.
 Guidelines contain detailed information about eligibility, qualified costs, application process, materials and regulations that govern the Program.

 Click here to complete and submit an initial application.

-Final project summaries must be submitted to the Department no later than 90 days after the production closes or 90 days following the program end date of September 30, 2023, whichever comes first.
-If a qualified production company chooses to have its final application reviewed by a pre-qualified CPA firm, the final project summary must be submitted to the pre-qualified CPA firm selected to review the final application by the due date above and the Department must be notified by the qualified production company that the final application will be submitted to such firm.
+Final project summaries must be submitted to the Department after the credit period end date.
+If a qualified production company chooses to have its final application reviewed by a pre-qualified CPA firm, the final project summary and all supporting documentation must be submitted to the pre-qualified CPA firm selected to review the final application by the due date above and the Department must be notified by the qualified production company that the final application will be submitted to such firm.

 The final application consists of: